liob/config_spreader/README.md

 ### The [orgs] section

 Here you can define organisations with a valid username/password mapping.
-Every mapping contains of an arbitrary organisation name followed by a `=` and `username, password`.
+Every mapping contains an arbitrary organisation name followed by a `=` and `username, password`.
 The organisation name is arbitrary because the username/password defines the organisation in spacewalk.
 It is only needed for the channels.
 But more on that matter in the next section.
-Username and Password may not contain white spaces or commata.
+Username and password may not contain white spaces or commata.

 Example:
 `1 = hanspeter, Golugi70`